List of ingredients and their benefits

 Brewed coffee

 Highlighting the hair: Use herbal rinses to bring out your hair's natural highlights.
 Steep the recommended herbs in 3 cups boiling water for 30 minutes, and strain.
 After shampooing, squeeze out excess water and saturate hair with herbal rinse.
 Towel dry using a dark towel.
 For blonde or light-brown hair, blend 1 tablespoon each of dried chamomile, comfrey and calendula.
 To make dark hair more vibrant, add 1 tablespoon of each of dried comfrey, powdered black-walnut hull and sage.
 To cover up gray, mix 1/2 cup of neutral henna with enough brewed coffee-usually about 1 cup-to make a gooey paste.
 Leave on hair for 30 minutes.
-Go to Natural Cosmetics
+Recipe for Natural Cosmetics

 burdock root

 If you enjoy this site please share it with others.
-If you have a website Link to Us.
+Bookmark and Share